jburzynski/TypeGenDocs/source/generationspec.rst

             AddBarrel(".", BarrelScope.Files | BarrelScope.Directories); // equivalent to AddBarrel("."); adds one barrel file in the global TypeScript output directory containing all files and directories from that directory

-            // the following code for each directory creates a barrel file containing all files and directories from that directory
+            // the following code, for each directory, creates a barrel file containing all files and directories from that directory

             IEnumerable<string> directories = GetAllDirectoriesRecursive(args.GeneratorOptions.BaseOutputDirectory)
                 .Select(x => GetPathDiff(args.GeneratorOptions.BaseOutputDirectory, x));